 RADT 2032 SPECIAL PROCEDURES.
 An in-depth study of the more specialized examinations performed in diagnostic radiology.
+This course requires completion of the Arkansas Mandated Reporter Online Training course.

 RADT 2042 IMAGING MODALITIES.
 A study of the production of images in radiography and fluoroscopy.